Bot Development

 Level 5: Training & Fallbacks

-Let’s get back to the Dialogflow framework.
+Let’s get back to the Dialogflow chatbot.
 It is important to keep training the chatbot to improve its accuracy, fix errors and accommodate fallbacks.
 Remember that this is a smart bot; it uses machine learning to improve itself.
 It constantly learns based on it’s interactions & training.

 Step 1: Training